Here you'll find out about some of the features available on Disciple's community platform.

 Put simply, the Disciple platform consists of three parts:

-- The Console, which you can access to manage your content and community using a desktop computer.
+- The Console, which you can access to manage your content and community using a computer or mobile device browser.
 This is your personal dashboard where you can manage the data, content and members of your community.
 This is your own personal space that only you (and your team) control.

 - The Mobile App, a Disciple-powered community platform your members will use to connect with you and other community members.
 Your app will have the features and branding you choose – it'll be your own branded community, available either on both iOS and Android (for the Mobile App Plan) or as a web app your members can save onto their device (for the Web Plan).